Why Do I Need an Immigration Attorney?

 Hiring an immigration attorney can minimize your risks of having your case denied, avoid unnecessary delays due to missing documents or evidence, allows you to have someone prepared to swiftly respond to any inquiries from the government, and allow you to feel more comfortable at your interview knowing a trained professional is on your side.
 Your immigration case is being reviewed by officers and attorneys who have years of training and experience in the intricacies of the Immigration and Nationality Act and corresponding regulations and policies.
 Shouldn’t you have someone with similar experience helping you present your case?

-Why should you chose Fay and Grafton?
+Why should you chose Fay Grafton Nunez?
 Rebekah Grafton brings the unique experience of having worked for the Department of Homeland Security and Immigration and Customs Enforcement.
 She is able to analyze, prepare, and litigate cases with the knowledge of how these cases are reviewed by government officers and attorneys.
 Her associate, Ana Nunez, brings the unique experience of having worked for the public defender’s office handling criminal cases and speaks Spanish.
 Together, our team of immigration attorneys will zealously represent you in your immigration case, whether it is before USCIS, the Immigration Court, or on appellate review.